Edge-Analysis/Tutorials/Python_setup.md

     tf.__version__
     tf.test.is_gpu_available()

-The last cell should say True or False depending on if you are in the GPU or CPU environment.
+The last cell should return True or False depending on if you are in the GPU or CPU environment.
 Remember that you can run the same notebook using multiple environments so there is no need to duplicate your code.
 You are now ready to go.
 I hope you appreciate this tutorial, many kilowatts died to bring you this information.